 “Dim the lights, have a warm-to-hot shower, depending on the weather.
 Doing a relaxation or yoga exercise calms the body and the mind, and tells the brain very clearly that this is a time for me to be nurtured and nourished,” Carmel suggests.

-Going to bed and waking the same time each day is also an important part of a healthy sleep routine.
+Going to bed and waking at the same time each day is also an important part of a healthy sleep routine.

 If you have difficulty sleeping, changing your evening technology habits can make a huge difference